1Shubham7/cka-notes/README.md

 `kubectl get pods --selector env=demo`

+to rename as well as to move file - `mv`

 ## Imp Questions

 1. for python app we need a python runtime, but for go app we dont need a go runtime why?